bmait101/bmait-website/content/authors/bmm/_index.md

 highlight_name: false
 ---

-I am a quantitative ecologist at the University of Wisconsin-Madison working on freshwater conservation and management.
+I am a quantitative ecologist at the University of Wisconsin-Madison working on fisheries and freshwater conservation and management.